 White Bear Lake Area Schools Nutrition Services will provide special dietary requests for students with food allergies and/or other dietary restrictions.
-In accordance with federal USDA regulations, the Special diet Statement, with or without disability, must be completed and signed by the parent/guardian as well as their physician or other medical authority (as indicated on the form).
+In accordance with federal USDA regulations, the Special Diet Statement must be completed and signed by the parent/guardian as well as their physician, physician assistant or advanced practice registered nurse, such as certified nurse practitioner.
 This must be completed before any accommodations are able to be made.
 If no substitutions are required, a form is not needed.

 What is a special diet statement for a participant with a disability that affects the diet?

 The special diet statement is a form which provides information about the child, the disability for which the diet must be modified, defines which foods are to be omitted and substituted and is signed by a licensed physician, physician assistant or advanced practice nurse (such as a nurse practitioner).

 A food allergy that results in a life threatening (anaphylactic reaction) would be an example of a special dietary need with a disability.